Tatsuonline/tatsuonline.github.io/content/post/maxwell.md

 Which results in the following figure:

-<a id="orgcac0e36"></a>
+<a id="orga42dfe8"></a>

-{{< figure src="/ox-hugo/curl.png" caption="Figure 3: An example of the curl of an electric vector field." >}}
+{{< figure src="/ox-hugo/curl.png" caption="Figure 3: An example of an electric vector field with a large positive curl." >}}

 By using the right hand rule on figure 3, we can see that the magnetic field lines will go into the screen.
 If you had a magnetic field coming out of the screen, the electric field would be produced as in figure 3 and the resulting magnetic field would oppose the one coming out of the screen.

 ## Ampère's Law {#ampère-s-law}

 At first glance, equation \ref{eq:4} seems complicated; it certainly is the longest of Maxwell's equations.
 However, once we break it down, its simplicity will become more evident.
 There are two new terms in this equation, **&mu;\_0** (the permeability of free space) and **J** (the total electric current density).
-In essence, all Ampère's law is stating is that a magnetic field can be produced by and electric current or a changing electric field.
+In essence, all Ampère's law is stating is that a magnetic field can be produced by an electric current or a changing electric field.

 The visualization of the magnetic field produced will be very similar to figure 2.
+If you have current running through a wire, we can use the right hand rule to see how the magnetic field would get produced around it.

 [^fn:1]: If you thought I was going to write out all those integrals in Latex, you thought wrong.
 [^fn:2]: This is coincidentally roughly the same excuse I get from my boss when I ask for a raise.
 If **m** is my salary earned, **t** is time, **i** is inflation and **w** is my will to live, we can construct the following equation: \begin{equation\*} w = \frac{\partial m}{\partial t} - \frac{\partial i}{\partial t} \end{equation\*} Please send help.